 How to read Chinese words in today’s English news stories and school books

-This activity can be done is groups of four, taking turns reading each section aloud:
+(This activity can be done in groups of two to four, taking turns reading the sections aloud.)

 Today’s system for writing Chinese sounds with English letters is called pinyin (that’s pronounced peen-een, with a silent y).
 Here’s how it works: